This post may contain affiliate links. Please read mydisclosure policy.

-This easy chocolate pot de creme recipe is one of my favorite Valentine's dessert recipes, especially if I’m celebrating with a little dinner party.
+This easy chocolate pot de crème recipe is one of my favorite Valentine’s dessert recipes, especially if I’m celebrating with a little dinner party.

 There are a few truths in life and in cooking.

 What you put in really makes the difference between something amazing and something that's just... forgettable.

 This is especially true for a recipe that has just a few simple ingredients.
 Quality really matters here!

 What You’ll Love About Pot de Crème